 Federal Exchanges Only

 It’s important to understand that these changes only apply to those in the 36 states covered by Healthcare.gov.
 State run exchanges operate independently.
 While a consumer in one of the 14 states with their own exchanges can typically buy insurance through a private exchange (there are some exceptions), they may not be able to obtain a subsidy.
 For those that do not qualify for a subsidy, this isn’t a problem.
-But if you think you might qualify, it’s best for now to purchase through the state run exchanges (my contacts in the industry tell me this may soon be changing, too).
+But if you think you might qualify, it’s best, for now, to purchase through the state run exchanges (my contacts in the industry tell me this may soon be changing, too).

-While there are a number of private exchanges, the one I’m most familiar with is eHealth.
+While there are a number of private exchanges, the one I’m most familiar with is eHealthInsurance.com.
 I’ve used the site to determine what insurance would cost if I were to buy an individual policy (I’m covered at work for now, so this was more out of curiosity).

 What's noteworthy was just how easy it was to compare plans and costs.
 With Healthcare.gov, this still cannot be done.
 While you can get an estimate of cost quickly from Healthcare.gov, it's usually off by a significant amount.
 Without diving too deep into the details, Healthcare.gov gives estimates without first asking for your age or whether you smoke, both factors that determine premiums.
 In my case, the Healthcare.gov estimate was understated by almost $500 a month.